microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

 ## `flub generate changeset`

-Checks if a changeset was added when compared against a branch.
-This is used in CI to enforce that changesets are present for a PR.
+Generates a new changeset file.

 ```
 USAGE
-  $ flub generate changeset -b <value> [-v]
+  $ flub generate changeset [-v] [-b <value>] [--empty]

 FLAGS
-  -b, --branch=<value>  (required) The branch to compare against.
+  -b, --branch=<value>  [default: main] The branch to compare against.
+This is used to populate the list of changed
+                        packages.
   -v, --verbose         Verbose logging.

-EXAMPLES
-  Check if a changeset was added when compared to the 'main' branch.

-    $ flub generate changeset -b main

-  Check if a changeset was added when compared to the 'next' branch.

-    $ flub generate changeset -b next
+  --empty               Create an empty changeset file.
 ```

 ## `flub generate packageJson`